RelativeProgramming/master-thesis/README.md

 To run the LCE execute the following commands in the project root directory:

+1. Setup local Neo4j server with user `neo4j` and password `neo` (add APOC plugin)
-1. Start jQA using `sh run-jqa.sh example-projects/2multiple` (do not close terminal instance!)
+2. Start jQA using `sh run-jqa.sh example-projects/2multiple`
-2. Execute LCE using `ts-node "./language-concept-extractor/src/main.ts" "./example-projects/2multiple"`
+3. Execute LCE using `ts-node "./language-concept-extractor/src/main.ts" "./example-projects/2multiple"`

 To reset the graph simply stop the jQA server and perform the steps above again.